gryphonshafer/pnwquizzing/docs/policies_and_governance/G-SOPs.md

 The following are the fees associated with quiz meet attendance:

-- There is a fee of $20 per quizzer per meet for every regular District Meet.
+- There is a fee of $20 per quizzer per meet for every regular Region Meet.
-- The cost of District Championships is based on direct, no-markup costs to host the meet on a per-person basis.
+- The cost of Championships is based on direct, no-markup costs to host the meet on a per-person basis.

 For clarification: